matthewkyleherren/website/README.md

 <img src="https://payloadcms.com/images/og-image.jpg" alt="Payload headless CMS website" />

-This site showcases lots of cool stuff like how to use Payload's GraphQL API to its fullest extent, how to build a super dynamic light / dark mode into a Next site without any first-load flickering, how to render remotely stored docs from MDX to Next.js pages, how to use Stripe to build a custom SaaS integration, and much more.
+This site showcases lots of cool stuff like how to use Payload's GraphQL API to its fullest extent, how to build a super dynamic light / dark mode into a Next site without any first-load flickering, how to render remotely stored docs from MDX to Next.js pages, ewfwef to use Stripe to build a custom SaaS integration, and much more.

 ## ✨ Tech stack